GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/dialogue-tree/reference.md

 **Complete clipped text scrolling**
 Complete the clipped text scrolling.
 Use this action whenever you want to skip scrolling.

-**Confirm selected Option**
+**Confirm selected option**
 Set the selected option as confirmed, which will validate it and go forward to the next node.
 Use other actions to select options (see "select next option" and "Select previous option").

 **Go to the next dialogue line**
 Go to the next dialogue line.
 Use this to advance to the next dialogue line when the player presses a button.

-**Load dialogue Tree from a Json File**
+**Load dialogue tree from a JSON file**
-Load a dialogue data object - Yarn json format, stored in a Json file.
+Load a dialogue data object - Yarn JSON format, stored in a JSON file.
 Use this command to load all the Dialogue data at the beginning of the game.

-**Load dialogue Tree from a scene variable**
+**Load dialogue tree from a scene variable**
-Load a dialogue data object - Yarn json format, stored in a scene variable.
+Load a dialogue data object - Yarn JSON format, stored in a scene variable.
 Use this command to load all the Dialogue data at the beginning of the game.

 **Load dialogue state**
 Load dialogue state.
 Use this to restore dialogue state, if you have stored in a variable before with the "Save state" action.